AdithyaViswanathan1/Fetal-Health-Classification/README.md

 The output of this can be found in `log.txt`

 - Difference between value and mean value are very high for few features, namely `accelerations`, `percentage_of_time_with_abnormal_long_term_variability`, and `histogram_variance`.
 - Percent difference for `accelerations` is noticeably 100% in a lot of cases.
 This is for a simple reason.
 The value for the given instance is 0 and the average value for that feature + label is a very small number.
 So, when calculating percent difference, it becomes _(0 - 0.001) / 0.001 * 100 = 100%_
+- 2.0's are getting misclassified more than other labels.
+This is surprising considering 3.0's are the rarest to be found in the dataset, training and testing.
+So I would expect 3.0's to be misclassified more.

 _Further analysis pending..._